 * it is defined by the particular test if the atlas frame of the collection for the separate tile checksums are required

 [Ed.
-(All): Use annex B for reconstruction process.
+(VZ/ATA/DBG): Use annex B for reconstruction process.
 Rec0.
 What should we follow for the reconstruction and to generate the MD5 checksum for the decoded point cloud frame ply?]

 Checksum computations for atlas bitstream conformance testing